oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/configoverrides/_index.md

       * Note: This version.txt file must stay `2.0` even when you are updating your templates from a previous deployment.
   * Templates must not override the settings listed in [Unsupported overrides](#unsupported-overrides).
   * Templates must be formatted and named as per [Override template names and syntax](#override-template-names-and-syntax).
-  * Templates can embed macros that reference environment variables or Kubernetes secrets.
+  * Templates can embed macros that reference environment variables or Kubernetes Secrets.
 See [Override template macros](#override-template-macros).
 * Create a Kubernetes configuration map from the directory of templates.
-  * The configuration map must be in the same Kubernetes namespace as the domain.
+  * The configuration map must be in the same Kubernetes Namespace as the domain.
   * If the configuration map is going to be used by a single `DOMAIN_UID`, then we recommend adding the `weblogic.domainUID=<mydomainuid>` label to help track the resource.
   * For example, assuming `./mydir` contains your `version.txt` and situation configuration template files: